top of page

 New biomarkers are being investigated, including PSP (parotid secretory protein), CA-6 (carbonic anhydrase VI), various tear proteins (9, 15) and others.

-Because these tests appear to produce many false positives, they are not widely accepted by rheumatologists as evidence of Sjogren's.
-However, further research is needed.
+Because these tests appear to high numbers of false positive tests, they are not widely accepted by rheumatologists as evidence of Sjogren's.

 bottom of page